BeanGreen247/Low_Latency_osu_Guide/README.md

 ```
 ## Audio Latency
 ### Results of my Progress
 It is now time for the results.
-Testing was done with the patch I described along with a few common PulseAudio configuration adjustments (that I’ll give later in the article).
+Testing was done with the patch.

 My testing method to measure audio latency is the following: